 Every step of the legal process is of interest: policy implications of the results of research on information, communication, and culture; development of policy proposals; the nature of policy-making and policy implementation processes; evaluation; effects; and critique.

 The division's scope is global, presenting work that focuses on individual nation-states, localities, or regions; comparative studies; and international and global law.
-The Division welcomes work dealing with policy for the medium (the architecture and technologies of the global information infrastructure) as well as the message -- and the interactions between the two.
-Since so much decision-making with structural effect now takes place outside of formal legal structures, the Division is also interested in private sector policy-making.
-No theoretical or methodological constraints and welcome new methods of analysis.
+We welcome work dealing with policy for the medium (the architecture and technologies of the global information infrastructure) as well as the message -- and the interactions between the two.
+Since so much decision-making with structural effect now takes place outside of formal legal structures, we are also interested in private sector policy-making.
+We have no theoretical or methodological constraints and welcome new methods of analysis.